As our everyday lives get more and more intertwined with the internet, we are spending more time online.

-As technology advances the term “VPN” is often mentioned, but you're probably wondering, what exactly a VPN is?
+As technology advances the term “VPN” is often mentioned, but you're probably wondering, what is a VPN?

 In this guide we're going to teach you about VPNs so you know exactly what one is and ultimately help you make a decision if you really need one.

 So, here we go…

 What is a VPN?

 VPN stands for Virtual Private Network, and whilst that sounds complicated, it is actually pretty straightforward.

 When you connect to the internet, your computer or mobile device sends data down your internet connection to the websites and services you are using.

 It is while this data is travelling between the two locations that it is most vulnerable to hackers and surveillance operatives.
 This is where a Virtual Private Network (VPN) protects your data.